rajabzadehalidip/zotero_pdf_FullText/README.md

 # Use case
-## You can use LLMR package to do some text analysis on your knowledge base.
+## You can use [LLMR](https://github.com/asanaei/LLMR) package to do some text analysis on your knowledge base.
+Export a csv from Zotero and use this to have a ready to use dataset.